oceanprotocol-archive/tech-spikes-2017-to-2019/16-bridge-bnb-chain/README.md

 It worth mentioning that the bridge will NOT mint BEP-2 tokens every time it receives the swap request due to the high minting cost.
 In fact, **minting tokens in Binance chain was extremely expensive**, which was originally cost 200 BNB (worth several thousands dollars) for each minting transaction.
 Recently, Binance had cut it to be 5 BNB per mint, which implies a cost of \$140 for each swap.
 Instead, the bridge mints all tokens up to the total supply and locked in an escrow account.
 As such, it only needs to transfer BEP-2 token from escrow account to the usr's wallet for each swap, which has much lower cost.

+Moreover, since the ERC20 token must be locked inside the escrow account before any BEP-2 can be unlocked, the total supply of token remains the same all the time.
+The key is to keep the PostgreSQL DB safe, since it includes all credentials of escrow accounts.

 The workspace has a structure as belows:

 <img src="img/structure.jpg" width=300 />